 All rooms come furnished with one bed, desk, desk chair, and dresser per person.
 Information about that standard furniture is available here.
 Keep in mind that your room is small and that you will be sharing this space with another person.
 Talk with your roommate and decide what items you will bring with you and what items you can share.

 While the Department of Residence Life does not provide a linen service for students, we do offer the opportunity to purchase linen packets specifically designed for our extra long mattresses through University Student Services.

 The Department of Residence Life does not rent refrigerators directly, but works with University and Student Services, a university partner, to offer MicroFridge rentals to residential students in our community or suite-style residence halls.
 All apartment-style residence halls offer a refrigerator in the kitchen.

 Every residence hall has access to laundry rooms.
 Students pay for laundry funds on their student ID card in the form of Rambler Bucks.
 You can add Rambler Bucks to your card at a Rambler Bucks machine or online.

 Yes.
 We partner with University Student Services to provide students with storage over the summer.

-The Department of Residence Life does not offer any guest housing.
+The Department of Residence Life has a guest policy for students, but does not offer separate guest housing.
 You may wish to refer to this list of local hotels.

 Front desks have a variety of items that residents can check out.
 The inventory will be different at each desk.
 Check with your front desk and hall councils for specific items.